Particle-Guided Diffusion Models for Partial Differential Equations

 A common criticism of SMC, especially when sampling from diffusion models is the effective sample size (ESS) degenerates as $k\to0$ \citep{wu2023-TDS, corenflos2024conditioning, zhao2025generativediffusionposteriorsampling}, often only leaving a single particle with a weight that contributes towards the target estimate, despite having relatively high ESS at the beginning.
 However conversely, it has also largely been empirically shown that SMC samplers still work well albeit the particle coalescence issue.
 To generate diverse samples, \citet{dou2024diffusion, Trippe2023diffusion} run the SMC independently many times, usually with a low number of particles and keeping a single particle per iteration.
 This results in a biased, but empirically effective, approximation of the SMC target distribution.

 The efficacy of this approach can be understood as a form of evolutionary algorithm~\citep{back1993overview, yu2010introduction}, where the weights represent the survival probabilities, the proposal stands for mutation, and the resampling act as a selection function.
-Evolutionary algorithms are inspired by biological models, and they have been largely shown to work in many machine learning problems~\citep{wang2024application, novikov2025alphaevolvecodingagentscientific}.
+Evolutionary algorithms are inspired by biological models, and they have been largely shown to work in many machine learning problems~\citep{wang2024application, novikov2025alphaevolvecodingagentscientific, jiang2026smcevolveprincipledscientificdiscovery}.
 As such, the effectiveness of SMC samplers for diffusion models albeit the \emph{statistical} degeneracy, may still be justified on these grounds.
 We have expanded further upon this discussion in Appendices~\ref{app:clarification-target} and \ref{app:smc_ea_tempering}.